Tender Smoked Brisket

 • Wrap smoked brisket in butcher paper or aluminum foil.
 If your brisket is wrapped in aluminum foil, make a small vent hole.

-• Remove and place brisket on a large carving board.
+• Remove and place brisket on a large carving board., and tent it with foil.

 • Slice against the grain, or muscle fibers, & ENJOY!